pshegde/priority-queue-v2/README.md

 list - contents of heap<br/>

 The Item stored in the queue should be class and a comparator should be provided.<br/>
+By default, duplicate elements are not allowed.
+To allow duplicates in the queue add the allowDuplicates argument to true. <br/>
+let obj = new PriorityQueue(comparator, true)

 <h2>Examples -  </h2>